 What was Gibraltar like in 1985?
-That is a good question to ponder as we celebrate thirty five years of Special Olympics on the Rock.
+That is a good question to ponder as next year we celebrate forty years of Special Olympics on the Rock.
 Gibraltar was on the brink of a new era, fueled by a vibrant and expanding economy as the siege imposed upon the Rock by Spain in 1969 was ending with the opening of the land frontier.
-Sir Peter Terry was the Governor, an Irishman and priest, our beloved Fr Devlin was ordained Bishop, Bishop Fitzgerald School opened, Gibraltar was accepted as a member of the Island Games, local rugby was once again played in the hinterland and Special Olympics International recognized the Gibraltar programme, since when it has not stood still.
+Sir Peter Terry was the Governor, an Irishman and priest, our beloved Fr Devlin was ordained Bishop, Bishop Fitzgerald School opened, Gibraltar was accepted as a member of the Island Games, local rugby was once again played in the hinterland and Special Olympics International recognised the Gibraltar programme, since when it has not stood still.

 It was the previous year, 1984, that Annie Risso, working in Saint Bernadette’s Occupational Centre realized that once the centre closed at four o’clock there was little for the young people to do.
 When the Special Olympics programme was brought to her attention Annie decided to give it a go.
 That year she held what were supposed to be games, but as she has since remarked, “It was no more than a school sports day”.
-A school sports day that with advice and help was next run along Special Olympic guidelines and the programme was accepted as an intrnational member.
+A school sports day that with advice and help was next run along Special Olympic guidelines and the programme was accepted as an international member.
 Once the programme had been accepted in 1985 the athletes went off to attend their first (of many) games, these were the European Special Olympics Games in Dublin, Ireland where only twenty two countries participated.
 For Gibraltar, at that time coaching and training was offered in two sports, athletics and aquatics.